syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/11.dns-zone-transfer/docs.en.md

 ### Overview

-This Document will show you the essential steps to transfer a zone from one project to another project.
+This document will show you the essential steps to transfer a zone from one project to another project.

 For a complete overview see the [reference guide](../../04.Reference/07.dns/docs.en.md).